HIOTio/HIOTProto/specification.md

 Sensor Readings: S Topic
 ------------------------

-Sensor readings are sent on topic “s” – there is no upper case variant as the data will only ever travel towards the platform.
-Each message is sent on “s/&lt;sensor path&gt;” where &lt;sensor path&gt; is the path specified in the sensor configuration.
+Sensor readings are sent on topic "s" – there is no upper case variant as the data will only ever travel towards the platform.
+Each message is sent on "s/&lt;sensor path&gt;" where &lt;sensor path&gt; is the path specified in the sensor configuration.

 Each sensor topic is subscribed to by one or more Aggregators and the